MeltPoolDG/MeltPoolDG/README.md

 # MeltPoolDG

 :warning: [WIP] This project is work in progress.
 We will publish the code soon in this repository.
-In the meantime impressions will be shared on our [YouTube channel](https://www.youtube.com/channel/UCNZqFRMi-bBMaDMXC38AehA).
+In the meantime, impressions will be shared on our [YouTube channel](https://www.youtube.com/channel/UCNZqFRMi-bBMaDMXC38AehA).

 ## (DG)-FEM-based multi-phase flow solvers for high-fidelity metal additive manufacturing process simulations